About the Coronavirus Pandemic (Updated August 31, 2020)

 The graph below is not a model.
-It shows actual daily confirmed cases in Florida through July 31, 2020.
+It shows actual daily confirmed cases in Florida since the beginning of the pandemic through August 31, 2020.

 The graph above shows the first peak in new cases occurred on April 4, 2020.
 Notably, it shows a series of successive peaks that occurred following Phases 1 and 2 that relaxed restrictions.
 The all-time peak that occured on July 11, 2020 was almost 1200% higher than the first peak in April.

 The graph above represents the situation in early May, a day or so before Phase 1 relaxing restrictions was implemented.
 It shows that before the easing of restrictions, there was a negative growth rate following the first peak.
 If the restrictions could have been maintained for a few more weeks, that negative growth rate would have resulted in near-zero daily cases by early June.

 The above graph shows daily confirmed cases since the outbreak of coronavirus through August 31, 2020.
 It shows that instead of waiting a few weeks for the daily cases to return to near-zero levels, restrictions were relaxed while the infection rate was still high.

 Following relaxation of restrictions, daily new cases were no longer trending downward as shown in the previous graph.
 Instead, they started trending upward exponentially.